Keep You Fur Friends Safe: Which Plants are Toxic to Dogs?

 • Yew (Taxus and Cephalotaxus species)

-Which Common Weeds and Wild Plants are Toxic to Dogs?
+Which Common Weeds are Toxic to Dogs?

 • Allium species (onions, garlic, chives, leeks)